Daily Updates Live From Kilimanjaro

 Our climbers will already know that in many respects our organisation and procedures are unique from all other Kilimanjaro tour operators.
 When booking a climb with Team Kilimanjaro climbers are choosing to bypass agents and middlemen, enabling both the climbers, and our coordinators alike, to ensure that all information relating to the climbing group’s needs, preferences and special aspirations, is received and retained by the very people who will be responsible for you when you’re on the mountain.

-Since the structure of our climb operation minimises breaks in communication we are able to provide more information, updates, and feedback to the families and friends of those climbing with us than might otherwise be expected when booking through a travel agent.
-As a part of this enhanced service we aim to make available the daily situation reports (SITREPS) that we receive from our mountain guides, as and when we ourselves receive them.
+Since the structure of our climb operation minimises breaks in communication we are able to provide more information, updates, and feedback to the families and friends of those climbing with us than might otherwise be expected when booking through an agent.
+As a part of this enhanced service we aim to make available the daily situation reports (SitReps) that we receive from our mountain guides, as and when we ourselves receive them.

 Traditionally, when a friend or relative flew out to climb Kilimanjaro, they effectively disappeared off the radar, with loved ones at home not knowing how they were getting on.
 We find, however, that our climbers are very keen to stay in touch with the people back home and draw great morale from just a few words of encouragement.
-With this in mind we therefore invite anyone who has an interest in any of our climbers to please contribute to the forum.
+With this in mind we therefore invite anyone who has an interest in any of our climbers to please contribute with encouraging comments and messages of support.